-The State of Delaware has engaged Cheiron to provide an analysis of the Postretirement Health Benefit Plan's liabilities as of July 1, 2017.
+The State of Delaware has engaged Cheiron to provide an analysis of the Postretirement Health Benefit Plan's liabilities as of July 1, 2018.
 The primary purposes of performing this actuarial valuation are to:

-- Determine the net other postemployment benefit (OPEB) obligation (NOO) of the retiree health benefit under GASB Statements 43 and 45 and the current funding strategy; - Provide disclosures for financial statements; and - Provide projections for Net OPEB Liability (NOL) and actuarial liabilities.
+- Determine the net other postemployment benefit (OPEB) liability of the retiree health benefit under GASB Statements 74 and 75 and the current funding strategy; - Provide additional disclosures for financial statements; and - Provide projections for contributions, benefits, assets and Net OPEB Liability (NOL).